thuong-resper/fuck-burger-pro/README.md

   + Firebase: Authenticate, Realtime Database, Storage, Hosting (for deployment).
   + React, router, react-redux, redux-saga, redux-form
   + Hooks.

-New technologies that I want to intergrate into:
+New technologies that I want to intergrate into
   + Auth0
   + NextJS
   + Testing